Muritavo/webpack-microfrontend-scripts/README.md

 - Scaled: With the map of scaled svgs

 - src/shared/loaders/ImageResolutionOptimizer/namedSVG.ts: Modifies the inline ReactComponent from @svgr/webpack and injects the extracted images to be controled by a prop called props.scale (0.5x, 1x, 2x, 3x, 4x)

+### environment-usage-plugin

+Babel plugin that checks for undefined env variables referenced on code and prevents compilation until those variables are defined